Pocono Raceway: Financial recovery, 1990s venue expansion

 A CART race at Pocono Raceway in 1984.
 CART raced annually at the facility until 1989, when it was dropped due to safety concerns with the track.

 In 1984, the tri-oval's frontstretch and pit road was repaved alongside the construction of a new victory lane.
 Two years later, 14 pit road suites and the repaving of the tri-oval's first and second turns was completed.
 By 1987, the venue's financial state was recovering; Citizens' Voice reporter John Zimich wrote that with increased attendance and sponsor deals, "Pocono has survived a great deal of adversity and the future certainly looks bright".
 However, in the following couple years, the track received considerable criticism from open-wheel drivers for an unsafe and bumpy track surface.
 As a result of the complaints, the future of open-wheel racing at the venue was put into jeopardy.
-Although a contract was signed for the race to run until 1990, after further safety complaints in 1989, the Pocono 500 was removed from the CART schedule starting in 1990.
-However, in a conflicting statement, Mattioli stated that the event's departure was instead due to its lack of profitability.
+Although a contract was signed for the race to run until 1990, the Pocono 500 was removed from the CART schedule starting in 1990 after further safety complaints in 1989.
+However, Mattioli stated that the event's departure was instead due to its lack of profitability.